 You’ll need to set up an e-store website where your customers can find your products and place orders.
-The site consists of two parts: the consumer-facing store, with product pictures and descriptions, shopping cart, and payment and shipping options, and the back-end admin dashboard, where you track sales, manage inventory, and set preferences for transactions and payments.
+The site consists: the consumer-facing store, with product pictures and descriptions.
+It should include a shopping cart, payment options, shipping options, and the back-end admin dashboard This dashboard is where you track sales, manage inventory, and set preferences for transactions along with payments.

 You could set up a storefront on one of the large aggregate sites like Amazon, eBay, or Etsy, but you won’t own your own store.
 This is more like renting a cubicle at a co-op.
 You don’t control the user experience and have only limited control over visual branding.